JoDoDev/PlayBook/docs/types.md

 Server:

 [[SUCCESS]] type Boolean, Is true when Login credentials where right.
+[[EMAIL]] type String, Is an Empty String when Login credentials where false.
+[[USERNAME]] type String, Is an Empty String when Login credentials where false.
 [[SESSIONKEY]] type String, Is an Empty String when Login credentials where false.

 ```JSON